 To support the younger students in developing their independence and sense of responsibility within the OSHC session, each morning we have a food station set up that allows them to prepare their own breakfast; pour/serve their own cereals, yoghurt and toast.

-In 2018 our program will consist of several incursions for both the Junior and Middle School students including; firefighters visit, sporting clinics, farm animals, Lego clinics, circus classes and many more fun and exciting activities.
+Our program consists of several incursions for both the Junior and Middle School students including; firefighters visit, sporting clinics, farm animals, Lego clinics, circus classes and many more fun and exciting activities.
 The inclusion of these incursions will broaden our students’ experiences within our program and we believe increase the enjoyment and pleasure they get in participating in our OSHC program.

 The Middle Years students also partake in a leadership program whereby they pick an age group from the Junior School OSHC program and they help alongside the educators for the afternoon.
 During these sessions, the Middle Years students practice effective communication skills, leadership skills and responsibility.
 They have the opportunity to run games, set up play experiences and help overlook the children playing.
 As part of a transition program during Term 4, we begin to prepare the Year 4’s with the routine of the Middle Years OSHC program.
 They begin to walk themselves to the Scout Hall, participate in the Middle Years curriculum activities and help out the other younger year levels.
 It is hoped that the Year 4 students make some friends during this program to allow them to have friendly faces known to them when they begin their Middle Years journey.

 After a full day learning, it is important that all our students have the opportunity to wind down, have a break and enjoy being kids.
 In supporting them to do this, they are encouraged to use the college’s resources and facilities, whether it be enjoying some inside games and toys, or getting outside on outdoor on the playgrounds, basketball/netball courts and equipment.